 A deer on a deer trail, off the human trail

-This lovely white flower is a white violet, which I happen to have in patches in my front yard, I’ve also encouraged to grow in my backyard where there’s less light and traffic.
+This lovely white flower is a violet, which I now have in patches in my front yard.
+(I’ve also transplanted them to my backyard, where there’s less light and traffic and more of a woodland feel.)
+There were also purple violets, and a different species of yellow violet!

 Off a woodland path, a young cottontail rabbit hid in the foliage until I stayed quiet for long enough that it came out.
 It browsed the small plants growing at the edge of the path, until it darted across to safety when newcomers came along.